Featurehouse/sweet_potato-release/sweet_potato_mod-en_us.md

 ### NOTICE

-+ This mod now only supports Minecraft 1.16-1.17 (snapshots).
++ This mod now only supports Minecraft 1.17(Snapshots)-1.16.
 For older versions.
 If any of you know Forge, Rift or LiteLoader and want to translate this mod, please tell us.
 + DO NOT RETRANSMIT THIS MOD TO OTHER WEBSITES UNLESS WE AGREED!
 + In order to run this Mod, you need Fabric Loader and Fabric API.
 Fabric Loader’s version can not be under 0.9.0.
 It is recommend to use the latest version of Fabric API.
 + Although this Mod is still in the early stage of development, in the near future we will develop all the features we planned.